-Today’s PHP applications must balance a number of concerns including stability, performance and functionality.
-Every PHP application is based on a set of common components that are also base for most of the application.
+Today’s PHP applications must balance a number of concerns including stability, performance, and functionality.
+Every PHP application is based on a set of common components, that are also base for many other applications.

-These common components are libraries/frameworks or a combination of them.
-Once installed, frameworks rarely change, being the foundation of the application they must be highly functional and also very fast.
+These common components are libraries, frameworks, or a combination of the two.
+Once installed, frameworks rarely change, and being the foundation of the application, they must be highly functional, and also very fast.

 If You Are a PHP Programmer...¶

 PHP is one of the most popular languages in use for the development of web applications.
 Dynamically typed and interpreted languages like PHP offer very high productivity due to their flexibility.

 Since version 4, PHP is based on the Zend Engine implementation.
 This is a virtual machine that executes the PHP code from its bytecode representation.
 Zend Engine is present in almost every PHP installation in the world.
 With Zephir, you can create extensions for PHP running under the Zend Engine.